-Academic dishonesty is dealt with as follows:
+All academic dishonesty is dealt with as follows:

-For a first offense within a course,

-- An Academic Dishonesty Report form will be forwarded to the Department Chair and Vice President for Instruction/Chief Academic Officer and maintained on file - A o for the work will be assigned - An opportunity to revise the work in question may be offered depending on the severity and intent of the offense
+- · For a first offense within a course. - An Academic Dishonesty Form will be forwarded to the Department Chair, Executive Director of Advising Services, and Provost/Chief Academic Officer and maintained on file. - ♦ A 0 for the work will be assigned. - An opportunity to revise the work in question may be offered depending on the severity and intent of the offense.

-For a second offense within a course, an Academic Dishonesty Report form will be forwarded to the Department Chair and Vice President for Instruction and Chief Academic Officer, and the student will receive an F for the course.

-Cumulative offenses repeated within a semester or across semesters may lead to the recommendation of additional actions and penalties, including suspension or expulsion from the College in accordance with the Student Dismissal, Suspension, or Expulsion Authority procedure.
+- For a second offense within a course, an Academic Dishonesty Form will be forwarded to the Department Chair, Executive Director of Advising Services, and Provost/Chief Academic Officer, and the student will receive an F for the course. - Cumulative offenses repeated within a semester or across semesters may lead to the recommendation of additional actions and penalties, including suspension or expulsion from the College in accordance with the Student Dismissal, Suspension, or Expulsion Authority procedure.